swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/custom-deal-timer.md

 # Custom deal timer

-If you are tired of default deal timer, then Daily Deals extension allows you set custom timer for deal.
-Basicly you can set different timer for every deal.
+If you want to change the default deal timer, you can set the custom timer with Daily Deals extension.
+Basically you can set different timer for each deal.

-Daily Deals extension supplies with Countdown Timer extension.
-Countdown Timer has two widgets with pretty simple interface:
+Daily Deals extension comes with Countdown Timer extension.
+Feel free to use two widgets with clear interface:

 - Countdown Timer - Flip timer
 - Countdown Timer - Simple timer

-Flip Timer is default deal timer.
+Flip Timer is the default deal timer.

-Let set other timer for deal.
-And it will have call “Hurry!
+Let's set up the other timer for deal.
+It will be called “Hurry!
 Don’t miss it!”.

-To set custom timer start [edit deal](../../../backend/edit-deal/) at backend.
+Get start with setting of custom timer start value [edit deal](../../../backend/edit-deal/) at backend.
 Go to tab [Advanced](../../../backend/create-deal/#advanced-tab).
-In section `Deal timer` set option `Use default timer` to `No`.
-You can see usual magento textarea for content.
-Paste in textarea code listed below:
+In section `Deal timer` set the option `Use default timer` to `No`.
+You can see common magento textarea for content.
+Paste the code listed below to textarea:

 ```html
 <p style="color: #a5205f">Hurry!
 Don’t miss it!</p>
 {% raw %}{{widget type="tm_countdowntimer/timer_simple" date="%_ENDTIME_%" inlinecss="font-family: 'Raleway','Helvetica Neue',Verdana,Arial,sans-serif; color:#636363; font-size:2em"}}{% endraw %}
 ```

 Save deal and go to frontend.
-Result should be look like this:
+Have a look at the result:

 ![Custom deal timer example](/images/dailydeals/frontend/custom-deal-timer.png)

-In code that we pasted in `Custom timer content` you can find string **`%_ENDTIME_%`**.
+In code that was pasted to `Custom timer content` field, you can find the following string **`%_ENDTIME_%`**.
 It is service string for Daily Deals extension.
-It replace with actual deal end time during rendering content for frontend.
+It will be replaced with actual deal end time during rendering content for frontend.

 ### Endtime calculation

-In case of simple deal with options `Deal is active only specific time` and `Deal is active specific days` set to `No`, string **`%_ENDTIME_%`** replace with value from field `Deal ends at` (General tab).
-In other cases value which replace this string is not so obvious.
-We try to explain this with examples.
+In case of simple deal with options `Deal is active only specific time` and `Deal is active specific days` set to `No`, string **`%_ENDTIME_%`** will be replaced with value from field `Deal ends at` (General tab).
+In other cases the value that replaces this string is not so obvious.
+Review following samples to figure out how to use some settings:

 ##### Example 1